 Donna Redlick

-Movement sets up patterns in the body that then support brain development.
-The first year of life is when many of these patterns are established.
+Movement sets up patterns in the body that then support brain development and the first year of life is when many of the patterns are established.
+Offering your baby support to establish these patterns is the best gift you can give them.
+Integrated movement patterns support healthy body and mind!"

 As an Infant Developmental Movement Educator I can: